Surfaces associated with first-order ODEs: Introduction

-so the flow of $A$ conserve volumes.
-This fact suggests that the flow of $A$ should play a role in the geometry of the surface.
-Moreover, note that the smooth function $F$ allows us to define the change of coordinates $\varphi: U\to V \subseteq \mathbb R^2$, given by

-By pulling back the standard metric on $V$ to $U$, we obtain a Riemannian metric on $U$ such that the corresponding volume form is $\mu \mathbf{\Omega}$:

-Interestingly, the integral curves of $A$ are geodesics with respect to this metric.
-This is because the change of coordinates $\varphi$ transforms the integral curves of $A$ into straight lines \cite{arnold1992ordinary,chicone2006ordinary,lee2013smooth}, which are geodesics with respect to the standard metric of $\mathbb R^2$.

-This perspective led us to explore methods for associating a surface with a given first-order ODE \eqref{ODE}, in such a way that the solutions of the equation are related to the geodesic curves of the surface.
-Our approach bears similarities to the one presented in \cite{Bayrakdar2018a, Bayrakdar2018}, but it stems from a different motivation.

-In this paper, after introducing the notation and some basic results (Section \ref{preliminaries}), we present our approach in Section \ref{secBay}.
-We then explore the relationship between geometric notions such as geodesics, Jacobi fields, and curvature of the surface, and classical concepts in the theory of ODEs like Lie point symmetries and integrating factors.
+In this work, we explore an approach aligned with the perspective provided in \cite{Bayrakdar2018a, Bayrakdar2018,autonomous2ODE,integrationJacobifields}.
+We introduce a geometric framework in which an ODE is associated with a surface, i.e., a 2-dimensional Riemannian manifold.
+This correspondence allows us to explore the integrability of the ODE through geometric properties of the associated surface, such as geodesics and curvature (Section \ref{secBay}).
 An important role of the curvature should be expected, due to its pivotal function in both mathematics and physics.
 And this is indeed the case: we show that within our framework, the curvature is intimately related to the integrability of the ODE.
-In particular, we will see that if the associated surface is flat (zero Gaussian curvature), then the ODE can be integrated by quadratures.
+In particular, we establish that if the associated surface is flat, then the ODE can be integrated by quadratures.

-Posteriorly, in Section \ref{secDeform}, we consider deformations of the associated surface, and study the implications of these deformations on the integrability of the original ODE.
-As we will see, the knowledge of a Jacobi field on any of the deformed surfaces (including the original surface) enables the integration of the equation.
-Thus, we are expanding the class of vector fields that can be used for integrating first-order ODEs beyond Lie point symmetries.
-Remarkably, we will show that deforming the surface into one with constant curvature leads to the integration of the ODE.
-In this context, the classical method of searching for an integrating factor will be interpreted as a deformation of the associated surface into a flat one.
+Furthermore, we consider deformations of the associated surface, and study the implications of these deformations on the integrability of the original ODE (Section \ref{secDeform}).
+We show that the knowledge of a relative Jacobi field on any of the deformed surfaces (including the original surface) enables the integration of the equation.
+As a consequence, we prove that deforming the surface into one with constant curvature leads to the integration of the ODE.
+In this framework, the classical search for an integrating factor is interpreted as a deformation of the associated surface into a flat one.